48th Infantry Brigade Combat Team (United States): 3rd Infantry Division

 In March 2016, the 48th Infantry Brigade was selected to participate in Associated Units pilot program.
 The program established a formal relationship between reserve and active duty components, allowing units to train and eventually deploy together.
 The 48th Brigade was paired with Task Force 1-28th Infantry Regiment, stationed at Fort Benning.
 The brigade was also associated with the active Army's 3rd Infantry Division at Fort Stewart.
-The soldiers of the 48th Brigade wear the 3rd Infantry Division patch, but retained the 48th Brigade "Macon Volunteers" designation.
+The soldiers of the 48th Brigade wear the 3rd Infantry Division patch but retain the 48th Brigade "Macon Volunteers" designation.